-What makes your wildscape special?
+Q: What makes your wildscape special?

-The pond and rock work was present when we purchased the property in 1998 from the original owner and builder, but he had no flower beds or water plants.
+The pond and rock work were present when we purchased the property in 1998 from the original owner and builder, but he had no flower beds or water plants.
 Developing the gardens and pond has been deeply satisfying and, as with most gardens, is a continual work in progress.

-I’m a birdwatcher, and you need to provide them food, water and protection.
-We do have a bird bath.
+I’m a birdwatcher, and you need to provide them food, water, and protection.
+We do have a birdbath.
 I don’t feed the birds in the summer, but I do in the winter.
-Our pond attracts ducks, herons and kingfishers, because they like the fish.
+Our pond attracts ducks, herons, and kingfishers, because they like the fish.
 We have flathead minnows in our pond and they’re great for mosquito control.

 We like to keep a diary of our visitors.
 From inside the sunroom one day this past winter I photographed a Northern Goshawk feeding on a rabbit, 50 feet from the house.

-Describe your garden and your favorite plants?
+Q: Describe your garden - what are your favorite plants?

 It’s not highly organized as gardens go.
 We find a plant we like and pop it in without much thought to plants around it.
 As we go, we improve it.
 We have over 200 perennials, which I keep on a database.

 We have many plants which attract hummingbirds and butterflies such as Agastache, Scarlet Gilia, Monarda, Zauschneria, and Penstemon.
 There is nearly always some wildlife present out there to enjoy from our sunroom (“observation room”) overlooking the backyard.